DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Learning from Interpretations in DNN

-The interpretation inconsistency in DNN is able to lead us to generate a compact and accurate candidate set of cross feature fields.
-We can automatically learn feature crossing based on Assum. \ref{assumption:cross}.

-\begin{assumption} Larger the values of interpretation inconsistency of a specific feature, more the corresponding feature field can work for feature crossing. \end{assumption}
+According to Lemma \ref{lemma:inconsistency}, the interpretation inconsistency in DNN is able to lead us to generate a compact and accurate candidate set of cross feature fields.
+And larger the values of interpretation inconsistency of a specific feature, more the corresponding feature field can work for feature crossing.

-To verify Assum. \ref{assumption:cross}, we conduct empirical experiments on four toy datasets.
+To verify above conclusion, we conduct empirical experiments on four toy datasets.
 The four datasets characterize four different logical operations: AND, OR, XNOR and XOR.
 And we have two input feature fields, where $\alpha \in \{0,1\}$ and $\beta \in \{0,1\}$.
 Thus, for each toy dataset, we have four different samples, and the corresponding labels are in $\{0,1\}$.
 As we know, the logical operations AND and OR are easy and linearly separable, therefore no cross features are needed.
 In contrast, the logical operations XNOR and XOR are not linearly separable, therefore second-order cross feature field consisting of $\alpha$ and $\beta$ should be generated.

 We train a DNN model on each of the four toy datasets until convergence, where the Area Under Curve (AUC) evaluation becomes $1.0$.
 On all datasets, the gradients from the prediction layer to the feature layer is computed, and the interpretation inconsistency is obtained, as shown in Tab. \ref{tab:toy_data}.
 It is clear that, interpretation inconsistency values on AND and OR are extremely small, while those on XNOR and XOR are relatively large.
-According to Assum. \ref{assumption:cross}, $\alpha$ and $\beta$ should be crossed on XNOR and XOR, while should not on AND and OR.
-Considering it is easy for linear classifiers to capture logical operations AND and OR, while hard to capture logical operations XNOR and XOR, the experimental results strongly support Assum. \ref{assumption:cross}.
-In a word, it is proper to learn feature crossing from the interpretation inconsistency in DNN.
+This means, $\alpha$ and $\beta$ should be crossed on XNOR and XOR, while should not on AND and OR.
+Thus, the experimental results suggest that, it is proper to learn feature crossing from the interpretation inconsistency in DNN.